EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-1_configuring_storage_policy.md

    ![](media/storage_policy_group.png)

-## Configuring storage policies
+## Step 2: Configure Storage Policies

 After the storage group is created, you can see all the TSDB storage policy options listed under the storage group tab.
-Configure storage policies separately for the above listed measuring points.
+Configure storage policies separately for the above listed measurement points.

-Taking the **AI Raw Data** storage type as example:
+Using the **AI Raw Data** storage type as example:

 1. Move the cursor on the **AI Raw Data** storage type and click the **Edit** icon to open the **Edit Storage Policy** page.

 2. From the **Storage Time** drop down list, select the storage time for the data.
-In this lab, we'll save the data in TSDB for 1 months.
+In this lab, we'll save the data in TSDB for 3 months.

-3. Select the **SmartBattery_Demo** model and the listed measuring points.
+3. Select the **SmartBattery_Demo** model and the listed measurement points.

 4. Click **OK** to save the storage policy.